-- Contributions are welcome in electronic and hard copy format. - We need images and text to be available as separate files. - Text in electronic format should be in Microsoft Word, but hard copy typed or hand-written is fine.
-It will help us if the Word automatic footnote or endnote facility is not used for electronic documents. - Photographs in electronic format should be sent as image files (eg JPEG), but prints on photo quality paper are also acceptable.
-If images are cropped, we prefer them not to be cropped too tightly to the object.
-Further details are available on taking photographs of ceramics, processing images, image quality and identification of images. - Articles and images may be sent by email, CD, DVD or letter package; see further notes on sending images. - There is no minimum size for the length of articles, but we prefer it not to exceed an upper limit of 12 Newsletter size (A5) pages. - Consider that material sent to us will always have to be reorganised to fit the A5 page (available area 12 x 19 cm).
-This places restrictions on the size we can reproduce tables and photographs; see additional information on the appearance of articles. - Articles that have been published previously in other ceramic publications are not usually accepted. - Permission to reproduce third party material in printed and electronic format is required; see notes on copyright and the Data Protection Act. - Information is available on proof copies, return of submitted material, and copy deadlines.
+- Contributions are welcome in electronic and hard copy format.
+There are few essentials! - We need images and text to be available as separate files. - Text in electronic format should be in Microsoft Word, but hard copy typed or hand-written is fine.
+It will help us if the Word automatic footnote or endnote facility is not used for electronic documents. - Photographs in electronic format should be sent as image files (eg JPEG), but prints on photo quality paper are also acceptable and we can also use photographic slides.
+If images are cropped, we prefer them not to be cropped too tightly to the object. - Articles and images may be sent by email, file transfer systems, CD, DVD, flash drive, memory stick or letter package. - There is no minimum size for the length of article, but we prefer it not to exceed an upper limit of 12 Newsletter size (A5) pages. - Consider that material sent to us will always have to be reorganised to fit the A5 page (available area 12 x 19 cm).
+This places restrictions on the size we can reproduce tables and photographs. - Articles that have been published previously in other ceramic publications are not usually accepted. - Permission to reproduce third party material in printed and electronic format is required.